A Low-Complexity LoRa Synchronization Algorithm Robust to Sampling Time Offsets: Principles of the LoRa PHY

 \subsection{Demodulation}

+A receiver perfectly synchronized in time, frequency and phase implements the following steps to demodulate a LoRa symbol.
+Let $y_s[n]$ be the sampled signal by the receiver at the Nyquist rate $f_S = B$, where $n \in \{0, \dots, N-1\}$ is the sample index.
+The signal $y_s[n]$ is modeled as $y_s[n] = x_s[n] + w[n]$, where

+and $w[n]$ is additive white gaussian noise (AWGN)~\cite{chiani2019lora}.
+Due to the perfect synchronization, the frequency folding from $\frac{B}{2}$ to $-\frac{B}{2}$ only incurs a phase change of $2\pi$ and can thus be neglected, simplifying the notation of $x_s[n]$.

-A receiver implements the following steps to demodulate a LoRa symbol.
-Assuming a symbol $S$ is sent by the transmitter, the receiver samples the signal $y_S[n] = x_S[n] + w[n]$ of $2^{SF}$ samples where $w[n]$ is the additive white gaussian noise (AWGN).
-The receiver subsequently applies the following operations on each chunk of $2^{SF}$ samples.
-The sampled signal $y_S[n]$ is first multiplied point-by-point with an unmodulated downchirp $x^*_0[n]$, i.e. the complex conjugate of $x_0[n]$.
-Multiplying the received chirp by $x_0^*[n]$ is called \textit{dechirping}, as it removes the squared phase component from $y_S[n]$ but leaves the frequency term depending on $S$ which carries the modulated information.
-We denote $\tilde{y}_S[n]$ as the dechirped signal:
+The receiver processes windows of $N$ samples, each one containing a single symbol.
+For every window, the sampled signal $y_s[n]$ is first multiplied point-wise with an unmodulated downchirp $\overline{x}_0[n]$, i.e., the complex conjugate of $x_0[n]$.
+Multiplying the received chirp by $\overline{x}_0[n]$ is called \textit{dechirping}, as it removes the squared phase component from $y_s[n]$, but leaves the frequency term that depends on $s$ which carries the modulated information.
+We denote the dechirped signal as $\tilde{y}_s[n]$.
+By dechirping the signal, we obtain